kasianov-mikhail/scout_sdk/README.md

 ```
 scout_sdk
-├── swift_log_bridge      (swift-log wrapper)
+├── swift_log_bridge
-└── swift_metrics_bridge   (swift-metrics wrapper)
+└── swift_metrics_bridge
 ```

-`scout_sdk` configures Scout as the backend for both swift-log and swift-metrics.
-The logging and metrics packages can also be used independently with other backends.
+The bridge packages can also be used independently with other backends.